Meditation Techniques For Anxiety: Mindfulness-Based Therapy And Guided-Meditation

 Gong meditation involves listening to the resonant tones of gongs being played, often in a meditative setting.
 The vibrations and sounds produced by the gongs are believed to promote deep relaxation, reduce stress, and facilitate a meditative state by helping to clear and focus the mind.

-You can listen to gongs using an audio streaming service, or look for a yoga studio or wellness center near your that offers sound baths.
+You can listen to gongs using an audio streaming service, or look for a yoga studio or wellness center near you that offers sound baths.
 Research has shown that certain types of meditative music—such as the vibrations of the gongs—are associated with reduced stress and anxiety.

 Qigong meditation is a practice rooted in traditional Chinese medicine that combines movement, controlled breathing, and meditation to cultivate and balance the body's vital energy, known as qi.
-It involves gentle, flowing movements, coordinated with breath and focused intention, to promote physical health, mental clarity, reduced stress, and spiritual well-being.
+It involves gentle, flowing movements, coordinated with breath and focused intention, to promote physical health, mental clarity, lower stress, and spiritual well-being.

+Qigong is often used as part of Chinese medicine approaches to support overall well-being.
 You can learn this practice through online tutorials, at meditation centers, or by attending workshops and classes led by experienced instructors.
 There is current scientific support across a number of studies that shows qigong’s effectiveness for managing stress and anxiety.

 While each individual may practice it differently depending on their belief system and preferences, prayer can be a valuable source of grounding, relief, and spiritual connection.